ccfluo/simple-bank-demo/README.md

 - **Sentinel**: For flow control and service governance.It to safeguard critical services, manage traffic spikes, and enhance fault tolerance.
 - **RESTful API**: Exposes endpoints for CRUD operations and banking transactions.
 - **Kafka**: Distributed messaging system for asynchronous communication, decoupled services, and reliable real-time data streaming.
+- **Quartz**: Distributed job scheduling framework used for executing tasks on a schedule (e.g., report generation, data cleanup, periodic synchronization).

 ## Installation